vanallenlab/moalmanac-db/docs/sop.md

 [Return to Table of Contents](#table-of-contents)

 ### Molecular features
 Molecular Oncology Almanac catalogues several feature types that are associated with clinical relevance.
 Each catalogued relationship is associated with at least one molecular feature.
 Fields required are specific to each feature type, and are defined below.
 For example, copy number alterations are defined by a gene, direction, and cytoband.

-Molecular Oncology Almanac currently catalogues the following feature types:
+The following feature types are currently cataloged in our knowledge base:
 - [Aneuploidy](#aneuploidy)
 - [Copy number alterations](#copy-number-alterations)
 - [Germline variants](#germline-variants)